We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It found that taking a vitamin D supplement for 4 months decreased several markers of inflammation and improved PMS symptoms, which often include stomach pain, cramps, constipation, and bloating (

-On the other hand, a study in 74 people with IBS showed that taking 50,000 IU of vitamin D for 9 weeks improved symptom severity and quality of life but did not affect bloating, compared with those in a control group (
+On the other hand, a study in 74 people with IBS showed that taking 50,000 IU per week of vitamin D for 9 weeks improved symptom severity and quality of life but did not affect bloating, compared with those in a control group (

 Additional studies are needed to understand how vitamin D supplements may affect bloating, especially among people without a deficiency.